Skip to Main Content

 The Cookie as a Technical Object

-The editorial angle worth applying to a specialist cookie operation is the one that applies to any format-focused food producer: what does the maker bring to the format beyond the obvious?
+The appeal of a specialist cookie operation lies in what the maker brings to the format beyond the obvious.
 In cookie production, the gap between competent and considered is wide.
 Flour selection, fat ratios, sugar type, hydration, and baking temperature all affect the final texture in ways that a casual consumer might experience as simply "good" or "not good" without identifying the underlying decisions.

 Cookie format specifically has undergone a national reassessment in recent years.
 What was once treated as the least technically demanding item in a bakery case has become, in a number of American cities, a vehicle for serious craft.
 New York, Los Angeles, and Chicago have all seen specialist cookie operations build significant followings.
 Seattle, with its existing infrastructure of ingredient-conscious food culture, is a logical market for that format to take root.
 The comparison set for Lowrider Cookie Company is less the airport convenience tier and more the artisan bakery category that has expanded significantly in Seattle over the past several years.